strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

 flexible funding pool.
 The Collection Occasion Key is unique and stable for each collection occasion at the level of the organisation.

 A unique identifier for a collection occasion within the PMHC.
 Must be unique within an organisation and stable over time.

 Copayment
 ^^^^^^^^^

 The co-payment is the amount paid by the client per session.

 Up to 6 digits before the decimal point; up to 2 digits after the decimal point

+:Notes:
+  The co-payment is the amount paid by the client per session, not the fee paid by the project to the provider or the fee paid by the project to the provider plus the client contribution.
+In many cases, there will not be a co-payment charged and therefore zero should be entered.
+Where a co-payment is charged it should be minimal and based on an individual's capacity to pay.

 Country Of Birth
 ^^^^^^^^^^^^^^^^

 The country in which the client was born, as represented by a code.

 Standard Australian Classification of Countries 2011 (SACC 2011) 4-digit code (ABS Catalogue No. 1269.0) [provided in Appendix B] SACC 2011 is a four-digit, three-level hierarchical structure specifying major group, minor group and country.
 9999 is used when the information is not known or the client has refused to provide the information.

 Cultural training flag
 ^^^^^^^^^^^^^^^^^^^^^^

 A flag to represent whether a provider has done cultural training

 :Domain:
   :1: Yes
   :2: No
   :9: Missing/Not recorded

 Date of Birth
 ^^^^^^^^^^^^^

 The date on which an individual was born

 Record the client's date of birth using DDMMYYYY format.

+:Notes:
+  If the date of birth is unknown, the following approaches should be used:

+  - If the age of the person is known, the age should be used to derive the year of birth
+  - If the age of the person is unknown, an estimated age of the person should be used to estimate a year of birth
+  - An actual or estimated year of birth should then be converted into an estimated date of birth using the following convention: 0101Estimated year of birth.
+  - If the date of birth is totally unknown, use 09099999.
+  - If you have estimated the year of birth make sure you record this in the 'Estimated date of birth flag'

 Duration
 ^^^^^^^^

 :Domain:
   :1: 0-15 mins
   :2: 16-30 mins
   :3: 31-45 mins